nikgraf/future-react-ui/README.md

 ## Basic Ideas

-#### Class based

-Component styles should be class based.
-It's more performant & responsive styling doesn't work with server-side rendering.
-I myself went down the inline-styles path in the past, but switched back to classes.
-Your thoughts?

-#### react-themeable

-Leverage react-themeable.
-It's a nice way of providing many styling classes to a single component.
-I believe establishing this as a convention would benefit the React community due the consistent API over many libs.

 #### Self-contained

 Make components self contained (no global UI lib dependencies) so you can import them and avoid importing the whole library e.g.